 In Colorado, they’re called the Rockies.
 In Virginia, the Blue Ridge.
 In Nebraska, they’re just called the hills.
-If you’re in the Platte valley, you might hear them called the north hills or the south hills, but they’re pretty much the same: wide open, rolling pasture crisscrossed by more fences than gravel roads.
+If you’re in the Platte Valley, you might hear them called the north hills or the south hills, but they’re pretty much the same: wide open, rolling pasture crisscrossed by few fences and fewer gravel roads.
 A lot can happen in the hills that nobody would every find out about.
 A lot has.

-A small town, Elwood sat down right smack dab in the middle of the south hills.
-Two-lane highways left Elwood in all of the four directions but traffic was light, except for the trucks.
+A small town, Ridgeline sat down right smack dab in the middle of the south hills.
+Two-lane highways left Ridgeline in all four directions.
+Traffic was light except for the trucks going south to Kansas or coming back north.
 Tonight was busier than most.
-The Elwood Pirates were playing basketball.
+The Ridgeline Highlanders were playing basketball.
 Maxwell’s Wildcats had arrived with the whole town behind them.
 Cars streamed in to fill the streets around the small school, and orange mixed with maroon as everyone made their way toward the doors.

 Two sharp bangs on the tailgate of the pickup jolted Riley out of his reverie, and he looked in his side mirror to find Jonathan and Will walking up along the driver’s side.
 The window creaked as he rolled it down.

 “Hey, man,” Jonathan said.
 “Why didn’t you come to the game?”